Affiliate links on Android Authority may earn us a commission. Learn more.

 Related: 10 best travel apps for Android

-In that backpack, I can fit all my necessities: my laptop, various phones, a lot of charging cables, my smartphone tripod, Moment lenses, over-ear headphones, Kindle, and even my Xbox One Wireless Controller.
+In that backpack, I can fit all my necessities: my laptop, various phones, a lot of charging cables, my smartphone tripod, Moment lenses, over-ear headphones, Kindle, and even my MOGA XP5-X Plus controller.
 There’s also a zip-out pouch on the side where I can securely store a water bottle.
+You gotta stay hydrated!

 This backpack is so good I bought my girlfriend one immediately after getting mine.
 Hers is blue, but you can also select from all sorts of colors such as purple, gray, green, and more.
 I can’t recommend it enough!